 Not using enough detergent: Albeit this might sound contradictory, but using a less- than- suggested amount of detergent in a load can leave a whitish residue on clothes.
 This is because detergents actually react with minerals in water and if you’ve not used enough the minerals will build-up on the clothing.

-Of course you can try switching to a liquid detergent to help avoid white streaks.
-However, because liquid detergents don’t contain any bleaching agents which can result in quicker mould growth in the machine.
+Of course, you can try switching to a liquid detergent to help avoid white streaks.
+However, because liquid detergents don’t contain any bleaching agents, this can result in quicker mould growth in the machine.

 Just make sure you properly follow the directions on any laundry detergent you’re using.
 They’re there for a reason!